 Although Julia was "always very quick to embrace anything that made sense," Tina Ujlaki, executive editor at Food and Wine, says here, "she didn't like clutter."
 To keep things organized, Julia stored almost everything out in the open, either hung on a pegboard or stacked in a crock, and made sure every piece had a place near its work zone.

-3. Customize your kitchen workspace as much as you can.
+3. Feel free to customize your kitchen workspace as much as you can.

 Forget standard-height countertops: Julia had her maple countertops built two inches higher than normal — to 38" instead of the standard 36" — to suit her 6'2" height.
 If you have the means to customize your countertop, your height is a smart place to start.
 (The same logic applies to short people, too!)